toxtli/testweb/team.md

 group_image:
   -
     image: "images/assets/group.jpg"

-our_history:
+three_elements:
   -
+      value:
+        -
           title: "Our History"
           content: "
             Except to obtain some advantage from it?
 But who has any right to find fault with a consequences."

-our_mission :
+      value :
         -
           title: "Our Mission"
           content: "
             Except to obtain some advantage from it?
 But who has any right to find fault with a consequences."

-our_vission :
+      value :
         -
           title: "Our Vission"
           content: "
             Except to obtain some advantage from it?
 But who has any right to find fault with a consequences."

 team_members: